 Getting tests that you don’t need often leads to treatments you don’t need, or treatments that can even be harmful.
 For example, if you take too much vitamin D, it can damage your kidneys and other organs.

 One blood test for vitamin D does not cost much.
-But doctors are ordering tests six times as often as in 2008.
-All these tests add up.
-In 2011, Medicare spent $224 million on vitamin D tests for seniors.
+But doctors are ordering tests more often than ever, and the vitamin D test is now the fifth most popular lab test for older adults.
+All of these tests add up.
+In 2015, Medicare spent $337 million on vitamin D tests for seniors, up from $323 million the year before.

 When should you have a vitamin D test?

 Talk to your doctor about your risks.
-Here are some conditions where you might need a Vitamin D test:
+If you have one of these conditions, you might need a vitamin D test:

-- If you have osteoporosis.
-This disease makes your bones weak, so that they are more likely to break.
+- Osteoporosis: This disease makes your bones weak, so they are more likely to break.

 - If you have a disease that damages your body’s ability to use vitamin D. These are usually serious and ongoing diseases of the digestive system, such as inflammatory bowel disease, celiac disease, kidney disease, liver disease, pancreatitis and others.